DTJF/libpruio/src/_pins.md

 CAP {#SubSecCap}
 ---

-CAP stands for Capture and Analyse a digital Pulse train, so it's measuring the frequency and the duty cycle of signal.
-It's is available on a subset of header pins.
-The CAP pin is configured as input with pulldown resistor.
+CAP stands for Capture and Analyse a digital Pulse train.
+So it's measuring the frequency and the duty cycle of a digital signal input.

+CAP is available on a subset of header pins.
+The specified pin is configured as input with pulldown resistor.
 A counter is running on a certain clock rate.
 Each transition of the input triggers the capture of the counter value.
 The frequency gets measured as the difference between two positive transitions (a period).
 The duty cycle gets measured as the ratio between a period and the on-time of the signal.

 Counters with CAP capability are available on several subsystems in the CPU